Posted by Synopsys Editorial Team on May 2, 2017

 An example: the computer asks the server to send the word ‘bird’ back in four characters (because that’s how many letters are in the word bird) and if the server is successfully connected and operating correctly, it sends the computer the word ‘bird.’
 These small tests allow the connection between the computer and server to remain strong.

-As you may surmise, the Heartbleed bug was found in the heartbeat’s line of code.
+As you may surmise, the Heartbleed vulnerability was found in the heartbeat’s line of code.
 The accident that occurred was that there was (basically) no character limit on the amount of information the server sent back during the heartbeat tests.
 This was disastrous, because a hacker could use the heartbeat request to ask the server for the word ‘bird’ in 500 characters (far more than the four characters necessary to spell bird).
 The server then sends the word ‘bird’ as well as the last 496 characters the server held in recent memory.
 Essentially, if you recently typed in your password to your email or Facebook account it would be sent in the message from the server.
 (Visual learners should check out this xkcd comic.)

 While some people believed that the bug was not a huge deal because you could only get 64 kilobytes from the Heartbleed method, hackers could execute this attack easily and repeatedly — making it simple to exploit.
 Not only that, the Heartbleed bug is completely untraceable.